IAB PodcastUpfront 2018

 Mara Wilson, known for her childhood roles in Mrs. Doubtfire and Matilda, is a writer and actor living in Los Angeles.
 She has appeared on Welcome to Night Vale, Broad City and Bojack Horseman.
 Her writing has appeared on Elle.com, McSweeney’s, Reductress, and Cracked.
 Mara’s first book, Where Am I Now?: True Stories of Girlhood and Accidental Fame is now available from Penguin Random House.

-Kai Wright is editor and host of WNYC’s Narrative Unit, and a columnist at The Nation magazine.
-Wright has served as a host for a variety of shows from WNYC Studios, including The United States of Anxiety, There Goes the Neighborhood, and as a co-host for Indivisible.
-Throughout his career, Wright’s reporting and writing has focused on racial justice, economic inequity, healthcare, and sexuality.
+Kai Wright is host and managing editor of The Stakes, a podcast about social change, produced by the Narrative Unit of WNYC’s newsroom, and is a columnist for The Nation magazine.
+He was the host of WNYC’s podcasts The United States of Anxiety, Caught, and There Goes the Neighborhood.
+Throughout his career, Kai’s reporting and writing has focused on racial justice, economic inequity, healthcare, and sexuality.
 He is the former editorial director of Colorlines and a longtime fellow of the Investigative Fund at the Nation Institute.

 Harvard Business Review